e-dyn/gloria/doc/source/user_guide/modeling_trends.rst

   :width: 700
   :alt: Power consumption with dip in the data

 We now try to model this drop by allowing Gloria to include trend changes.
-Note that the only change compared with the code in :ref:`basic usage <ref-basic-usage>` is to omit ``n_changepoints=0``:
+Note that the only change compared with the code in :ref:`Basic Usage <ref-basic-usage>` is to omit ``n_changepoints=0``:

 .. code-block:: python